 The challenge with AI is that, unlike medicine or other fields, there isn’t much incentive to develop new technology within an ethical framework.
 There isn’t an inherent duty to do what’s best for internet users.

 In a current lawsuit, Google faces accusations of using accidentally triggered voice-assistants on mobile phones for targeted advertising.

 Plaintiffs argue that consumers use their smartphones often enough to assume a basic level of privacy—that Google is breaking the law by using “false accepts” (if the user says something that sounds like ‘Hey Google,’ but has no intention of using the Voice Assistant) for targeted advertising.

 Google argues that they never promised that Assistant wouldn’t engage when the consumers didn’t want it to.

 Situations like these support Carissa Véliz’s argument that AI should be tested similarly to how the FDA tests medicine.
-Véliz, who is an associate professor at the Institute for Ethics in AI at Oxford University, says the current way we’re approaching AI is by treating the human population as an experiment—and this can have unintended, yet devastating, effects.
+Véliz, who is an associate professor at the Institute for Ethics in AI at Oxford University, says the current way we’re approaching AI is by treating the human population as guinea pigs—and this can have unintended, yet devastating, effects.